GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 4. Build and test the application using`mvn clean install`.
 Note that all unit tests pass.
 (And if you're feeling really ambitious, check the code coverage.)

-5. *TBD: How to set up source-context.json so the debugger knows where the source is.* appcfg does this automatically, but gcloud doesn't and maven doesn't seem to.

-6. Deploy your application using [maven](https://cloud.google.com/appengine/docs/java/tools/maven#uploading_your_app_to_production_app_engine):
+5. Deploy your application using [maven](https://cloud.google.com/appengine/docs/java/tools/maven#uploading_your_app_to_production_app_engine):

         $ mvn appengine:update

-7. Visit the application at http://*projectname*.appspot.com/hellobrowser.
+6. Visit the application at http://*projectname*.appspot.com/hellobrowser.
 You'll see it say:

  Aha!
 That's a bug.
 It's supposed to say "Hello Firefox" (or "Hello Chrome", etc.) Why doesn't it?
 Let's debug.